If you’re looking for a place to stash your savings that offers a decent interest rate, one savvy option could be a

 Virgin Money - 2.02%

-The Virgin Money current account offers a market-leading rate of 2.02% but this is limited to the first £1,000 held in the account.
+The Virgin Money M Plus current account offers a decent rate of 2.02% but this is limited to the first £1,000 held in the account.

-Helpfully, there's no minimum amount you have to pay in each month to qualify for the account, and you can also bag a free £150 gift card with Virgin Experience Days or 12 free bottles of wine when you apply.
+There's no minimum amount you have to pay in each month to qualify for the account, and you can also bag 20,000 Virgin points when you switch.